luckiday/CS174-w20-a1/README.md

 # Assignment #1

-### Step 1:  Now follow these steps to run and modify your project:
+### Step 1:  Follow these steps to run and modify your project:

 1. Go to your folder.
 The easiest way is to right click the popup that downloaded it, then choose "Show in Folder".